nikkatalnikov/apeiron/README.md

 [![NPM Downloads](https://img.shields.io/npm/dm/leap-js.svg?style=flat-square)](https://www.npmjs.com/package/leap-js)

 ####**Motivation**
-Why should you prefer Leap over rxjsDom?
+Why should you prefer Leap over RxJS-DOM?
 There are several reasons (WIP for some features, check changelog).

 **LEAP is not just a syntactic sugar.
 It is clever, semantically clear abstraction.**
 * Leap provides unified and simpler API for IO of any origin.